 You are almost always going to want to match your QBs with one of their targets because there is a correlation between the points your QB will get and the points their receivers will get.
 If you get a big game out of your QB it is likely that your receiver will also have a good game.
 You are increasing risk doing this a bit, but the upside is definitely worth it for GPP tournaments.

 Vegas bookmakers and the sharp bettors that move the lines know what they are doing and you should always be looking into their totals, team total and even spreads when doing your weekly research.

 If one team has a team total of 27.5 points set for a week, there is a good chance that the players on that team are going to score more fantasy points than a team with a team total of 14.5.
-Of course pricing at DraftKings will reflect that, but you should always be paying attention the lines.
+Of course, pricing at DraftKings will reflect that, but you should always be paying attention to the lines.

-Not only opening lines, but also line movement.
+Not only opening lines but also line movement.
 There has been a correlation between line movement and expected fantasy points.
 If a team total moves from 23.5 to 25 on a Sunday morning, you may get some value from players on that team.
 Or if you’re debating between two defenses and one of their opponents team total moves down a point, you can use that as your deciding factor.

 #6 – Look Into The Defensive Schemes They Are Facing

 I read an interesting article over at FantasyLabs that shows how QBs and WRs beat their expected fantasy points vs 3-4 defenses, while RBs beat their expected points vs 4-3 defenses.
 You can take it a step further and watch how certain offenses fare against the different defensive fronts and factor that into your plays as well.
 This is an advanced strategy, but something I will be looking at this year for sure.